Ring 2: Plot

-Mai finds Yoichi alone in a shopping mall before his mother appears.
-Mai learns Yoichi has been mute since his father and grandfather's deaths and his psychic abilities intensified, and Reiko asks if Kawajiri can help.
+Mai finds Yoichi and Reiko in a shopping mall.
+Yoichi has been mute since his father and grandfather's deaths, and his psychic abilities intensified.
+Reiko asks if Kawajiri can help.
 Returning to the hospital, Mai discovers that Okazaki has accidentally led the police to Kawajiri, who has informed them of Mai's contact with Reiko.
 Mai, Okazaki, and Detective Omuta observe Kawajiri's experiment to exorcise the psychic energy from Masami by projecting her mental imagery onto a blank tape.
 However, it causes the cursed videotape's imagery to appear.
 Mai destroys the recording.
-Omuta tortures Mai into revealing Reiko and Yoichi's location, forcing Mai to view Kanae's fear contorted corpse.
+Omuta tortures Mai into revealing Reiko and Yoichi's location, forcing Mai to view Kanae's fear-contorted corpse.
 Overcome with guilt, Mai telepathically tells Yoichi to flee the police station.
-Yoichi psychically attacks the cops and escapes with Reiko, who is consequentially hit and crushed underneath a truck.
-Yoichi begins to psychically kill Omuta, but is stopped by Mai as the two run off together.
-Okazaki attempts to delete his interview with Kanae, only for her ghost to materialise and haunt him.
+Yoichi psychically attacks the cops and escapes with Reiko, who is consequently hit and crushed underneath a truck.
+Yoichi begins to kill Omuta psychically, but Mai stops him, and the two run off together.
+Okazaki attempts to delete his interview with Kanae, only for her ghost to materialize and haunt him.

 Mai and Yoichi travel to Oshima Island and stay in the Yamamura Inn.
 Yoichi has a nightmare, causing Shizuko's and a young Sadako's ghosts to appear before Mai wards them away.
-Dr. Kawajiri arrives in the night, offering to exorcise Yoichi as he tried with Masami, with Mai volunteering to act as a conduit to expel Sadako's hatred into a swimming pool, water being able to neutralise the energy.
-The attempt turns frightening and Sadako's coffin appears in the pool.
-Takashi jumps in demanding to be taken by Sadako, while Kawajiri dives into the pool carrying electrical equipment, killing themselves alongside their assistant.
+Dr. Kawajiri arrives in the night, offering to exorcise Yoichi as he tried with Masami, with Mai volunteering to act as a conduit to expel Sadako's hatred into a swimming pool, water being able to neutralize the energy.
+The attempt goes awry, and Sadako's coffin appears in the pool.
+Takashi jumps in, demanding to be taken by Sadako, while Kawajiri dives into the pool carrying electrical equipment, killing themselves alongside their assistant.

 Mai and Yoichi fall into the water, appearing inside the well.
 Ryuji's ghost appears, absorbing Yoichi's fear, and summons a rope that will guide Mai to safety as long as she doesn't look down.
 Sadako's ghost appears, scaling the well only to cryptically ask, "Why is it only you were saved?".
-Mai and Yoichi emerge in the pool, tentatively free of their fear.
-While Okazaki is institutionalised, a nurse takes a picture of him.
-As she leaves the room she notices something in the photo, seemingly shocked; behind Okazaki is Kanae's laughing spirit looking for revenge.
+Mai and Yoichi emerge from the pool, tentatively free of their fear.
+While Okazaki is institutionalized, a nurse takes a picture of him.
+As she leaves the room, she notices something in the photo, seemingly shocked; behind Okazaki is Kanae's laughing spirit, looking for revenge.